 In a building project, you may want to check your security zoning requirements against the requirements for the placement of cameras.
 To create an overview of this, do the following:

-- Select Spaces & locations as tree under Rows
+- Select Spaces & locations for Tree(part)

-- Use the Select treepart button to select the object Security camera.
+- Use the Select tree part button to select the object Security camera

 - Click on Show